w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

 * define captions as a text version of the speech and non-speech audio information needed to understand the content
-* ensure availability of accurate captions by using one of the following:
+* ensure availability of accurate captions
-  * a caption file
-  * automatically generated captions that have been checked for quality and accuracy
+* explain why automatically generated captions are not sufficient to meet accessibility requirements
 * enumerate characteristics of quality captions, including relevant non-speech information and timestamps
 * recognize different types of file formats for captions, including WebVTT (Web Video Text Tracks Format), SRT (SubRip Subtitle), and TTML (Timed Text Markup Language)